-This activity will take place on Monday, October 12th (the first day of tUrn Week) and is expected to take approximately 15 to 20 minutes (you may complete the activity at any time throughout the day).
+This activity is expected to take approximately 15 to 20 minutes (you may complete the activity at any time throughout the day).
 Your observations will be submitted through this Google Form; we recommend that you look through the form before you begin the activity.
 We also invite you to watch this video (8 min) to see how virtual Tree Tracking works!
 You can also participate on Instagram; check out @sustainableSCU's Stories.

 - Take a walk in your neighborhood or town for about 15-20 minutes or around 1 mile.
 Open up the Google Form (linked above) either before you start your walk or afterwards to track what you find and submit your observations.